cics-nd/ar-pde-cnn/README.md

 *Plus additional standard packages such as Numpy and Scipy*

+**Note**: PyTorch <= 1.2.0 must be used due to a change `padding_mode='circular'` behavior, for higher PyTorch versions reduce padding to 1 (currently 2 due to a bug in PyTorch versions 1.1.0 and 1.2.0).

 ## Citation
 Find this useful or like this work?
 Cite us with:
 ```latex